mhnaufal/rust-book/README.md

 - Tests are run parallel or consecutively by default
 - In order to run in non parallel give the number of threads with **--test-threads=1** flag
 - We also can provide the test function name in order to run the particular test and there is also an **#[ignore]** macro
+- Integration test has already provided default by Rust

 #### Run